 Note: our latest visit was at the beginning of March.
 There were a lot of flowers, but the blossom of the almond trees had almost ended.
+The next year we visited in the middle of February and saw the blossom of the almond trees.
 However, the exact times depend on the weather.

 There are several trails at Giv’at HaTitora.
 Here is an interactive map from israelhiking.osm.org.il where I marked two tracks:

 And here are the details of the most popular trails:

 |#||Name||Color of the Trail on the Map above||Description||Distance (km)||Total climb and descent (meters)||Notes|

 |1||Flowers loop path||Green (marked in blue)||This loop trail goes around the hill and lets you enjoy carpets of wildflowers.||2.3||88||You can combine this track with others.|